catseye/Lariat/impl/Haskell/README.md

 ===========

 This is a basic implementation of [Lariat](../../) in Haskell.
+The `Main` class exists only to run the tests.

 TODO:

-*   Write a lambda term normalizer using it.
+*   Better testing for the lambda normalizer.
 *   Establish a typeclass representing this abstract data type.